tonymanpro/ng-components/README.md

 - bearerToken is used if your API use authentication
 - lang is the culture used to management error

-* Entend your service class from 'NgComponentsService'
+* Extend your service class from 'NgComponentsService'

 ```javascript